Telangana High Court: Civil courts have jurisdiction to determine share title, not NCLT/NCLAT.

 Looking forward to receiving your valuable feedback.

-In the March edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, foreign direct investment, banking and finance, labour, insolvency and liquidation, environment, power, and corporate affairs
+In the July edition of our monthly newsletter “Legalaxy”, our team analyses some of the key developments in securities market, banking and finance, labour and employment, telecommunications and insurance.

 Below are the key highlights of the newsletter: